Sorry Haters, Scott Disick and Sofia Richie Are Still Going Strong

 Rumors of the romance started spreading in May 2017 after Scott and Sofia were spotted getting cozy on a yacht in Cannes.
 While the model insisted she was still single and that the two were "just homies," fans continued to speculate.

-It wasn't until September that Scott seemingly confirmed their relationship status by posting a photo of the two of in Miami.
-It was on that getaway that the duo was spotted kissing and partying with Kylie Jenner's beau Travis Scott.
+It wasn't until September that Scott seemingly confirmed their relationship status by posting a photo of the two of them in Miami.
+It was on that getaway that the duo was spotted kissing and partied with Kylie Jenner's beau Travis Scott.

 Still, it wasn't clear if this was a long-term romance or a short-term fling.
 While one source told E!
-News the two were "inseparable" in September, another insider said the relationship was "not serious" for Scott.
+News the two were "inseparable" in September, another insider said the relationship was "not serious" for Scott in October.

 As time went on, Scott and Sofia took their romance across the globe, traveling from Italy to Mexico and packing on plenty of P.D.A. along the way.